faenrandir/a_careful_examination/documents/spiritual_experiences-testimony-holy_ghost/parts-of-an-LDS-spiritual-experience.md

     And leaders have taught:

     > When we know spiritual truths by spiritual means, we can be just as sure of that knowledge as scholars and scientists are of the different kinds of knowledge they have acquired by different methods. ([Oaks, April 2008 Conference](https://www.lds.org/general-conference/2008/04/testimony?lang=eng#watch=video))

+[^1913_first_presidency_statement]: According to the official 1913 First Presidency Statement:

+    > When … inspiration conveys something out of harmony with the accepted revelations of the Church or contrary to the decisions of its constituted authorities, Latter-day Saints may know that it is not of God, no matter how plausible it may appear.
+(Gospel Doc­trine Teacher’s Man­u­al [Les­son 6: “I Will Tell You in Your Mind and in Your Heart, by the Holy Ghost”](https://www.lds.org/manual/doctrine-and-covenants-and-church-history-gospel-doctrine-teachers-manual/lesson-6-i-will-tell-you-in-your-mind-and-in-your-heart-by-the-holy-ghost?lang=eng))